 - The Roots of Empathy programme is taught in 2nd class every year.
 This is a programme where a mother and new baby visit the class over the course of the year and the baby teaches the children all about empathy.
 This is a very popular programme and research has shown it to be highly effective in nurturing empathy in the children.

-- In 4th class the children are offered a ten week Mindfulness workshop.
+- Children are offered a ten week Mindfulness workshop.